 2. Not Accounting for All the Equipment and Assets You’ll Need

 One of the challenges of starting a medical practice is not covering all your bases for every single item that you’ll need to run your business.

 Of course, as a current dentist or dental professional, you probably know what machines and modern tools you’re going to buy.
-But there are many details that you might not necessarily think of, without the experience or the time.
+But there are many details that you might not necessarily think of, without experience or time.

 Investigate all the tools that go beyond the machines of dental care.
 Think about the AI your office will use, patient portals, telemedicine, software, and everything else from the gloves you’ll carry to how often you’ll get deliveries.

-Think about whether or not you could benefit from an automated scheduling process or an after-hours service to take all of your patient phone calls.
+Think about whether or not you could benefit from an automated scheduling process or an after-hours service to take all of your patient’s phone calls.

 If you have the budget for it, look for a revenue cycle management system or billing software that will give you more control over when and how you get paid.